 Represent DoR and provide research privacy expertise in the Privacy/ISO Data Risk Assessment (DRA) process.

-Contribute as the research privacy expert on the University's Student Data Oversight Committee, which reviews research involving student data.
-UPO is otherwise primarily responsible for ensuring the privacy of student data.
+Contribute as the research privacy expert on the University's Student Data Oversight Committee.
+UPO is responsible for ensuring the privacy of student data, including research uses of student data.

-Provide privacy expertise, in areas such as secondary use of information for research, data and tissue repositories, precision health, digital health/wearables and artificial intelligence (AI) research, and physiological and genetic research, among other areas.
-Together with UPO, stay abreast of identifiability vs. de-identification of information in the context of research activities.
+Provide privacy and research integrity expertise, in areas such as secondary use of information for research, data and tissue repositories, precision health, digital health/wearables and artificial intelligence (AI) research, and physiological and genetic research, among other areas.
+Together with UPO, stay abreast of ongoing issues related to the identifiability/de-identifiability of research data.

 Design and promulgate guidelines that help Stanford researchers understand the sensitivity of the data they are collecting, develop appropriate data protection plans, and best practices for keeping data secure in collaboration with the Information Security Office.